GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 - the defense department wastes money
 - middle class welfare system
 - welfare system for the middle class
+- military industrial complex
+- i don't like the military industrial complex

 ## intent:military_purpose
 - why do we have a military